Learning Task-Specific Strategies for Accelerated MRI: Implementation details

 \subsubsection{Knee tissue segmentation}

-For this task, we use all the sagittal slices in the SKM-TEA dataset \cite{desai2021skmtea} that contains all four segmentation labels (Patellar Cartilage, Femoral Cartilage, Tibial Cartilage, and Meniscus).
+For this task, we use all the sagittal slices in the SKM-TEA dataset \cite{desai2021skmtea} that contains all four segmentation labels (the patellar cartilage, the femoral cartilage, the tibial cartilage, and the meniscus).
 We split the data into 2,935 slices for training ($\approx$60\%), 1,040 slices for validation ($\approx$20\%), and 987 slices for testing ($\approx$20\%).